 While some CSS and JS resources have to be downloaded and processed before displaying anything on the page (they are the so called critical resources), some others can be postponed and loaded in a second time without any issue nor user experience loss.

-Deferring the loading of non-critical resources or of unused CSS, and make them load after the browser has rendered the page, is a good practice to save a few (milli)seconds of loading time.
+Deferring the loading of non-critical resources, and make them load after the browser has rendered the page, is a good practice to save a few (milli)seconds of loading time.

-So, how to defer the loading of render-blocking JS/CSS and defer unused CSS?
+So, how to defer the loading of render-blocking JS/CSS?

 The easiest solution is to use a plugin like WP Rocket!

 Our plugin includes two options that will help to fix PSI recommendation:

 It’s worth noticing that, sometimes, it can be very difficult (if not impossible) to completely eliminate all render-blocking CSS and JS.
 The possibility to achieve this result will highly depend on how the theme and plugins you’re using on your WordPress site are coded.

 If you didn’t code your website from scratch yourself, and you’re instead relying on a theme and plugins other developers wrote, you simply have to accept that you can’t have 100% control over them.